girlscript/winter-of-contributing/Datascience_With_Python/Kaggle Competitions/Disaster Tweets Prediction/README.md

 You are predicting whether a given tweet is about a real disaster or not.
 If so, predict a 1.
 If not, predict a 0.

-## Let's begin
+## Workflow

-  * Importing the libraries
+  1. Importing the libraries
-  * Importing the dataset
+  2. Importing the dataset

       The Training and Test dataset are imported...
 Also, a dataset_total is created consisting of both training and test set to apply the preprocessing techniques to the whole dataset...

-  * Data Preprocessing
+  3. Data Preprocessing

   To figure out the different preprocessing techniques to be applied on the dataset, we first have a look at the dataset